We will not be running the Oxford Education Innovation Award this year.

 Troy Stretton - University of the Sunshine Coast

 The Sustainable Classroom

 The sustainable classroom is a multi-age learning environment designed for primary education years, with a focus on cooperative learning, sustainability and community.
 It was created with the Sims 3 building editor.

 Most Kindergartens and Early Learning Centres have a very similar classroom set up, consisting of bright colours, cartoon-like pictures, plastic manufactured toys and sharp edges.
 I asked myself 'what if I created a Kindergarten that valued natural materials, diversity, simplistic beauty, inquiry, art, culture, children's creations, community, multisensory learning experiences, wonder, imagination, development of whole child, reflection and so much more?'
 I am a firm believer that the environment is the 'third teacher' and that children have incredible minds, so here is my answer to my 'what if' question.

-Thank you to this year’s judges – Neil Harrison, Jennifer Howell, Robyn Henderson and Helen Adam.
+Thank you to our 2014 judges – Neil Harrison, Jennifer Howell, Robyn Henderson and Helen Adam.
 Their teaching experience has been a great asset and their knowledge invaluable in keeping this award going.